CoinStacker-1337/Gaming-HWID-Spoofer/README.md

 Launch and Play:

 Once configured, launch the spoofer and then start your game.
 Enjoy playing without the fear of being detected or banned.

+Supported processors: Intel, amd Supported OS : Windows 10 from 2004 (18363) to the latest 22H2, Windows11

 **Tips for Safe and Effective Spoofing**